JetBrains/teamcity-documentation/topics/typed-parameters.md

 4. Optional: If your custom parameter should have a default value, enter it in the corresponding field.
 You can also leave this field empty if the final parameter value should be set in child projects or configurations, calculated during a build, or if you need different agents to report different values for this parameter.
 See the following article to learn more about available value sources: [](levels-and-priority-of-build-parameters.md).

 5. Optional: Set up the required parameter specification.
-Using parameter specs you can force users to enter parameter value each time they start a build, hide parameter values from TeamCity UI and REST API requests, and more.
-Refer to corresponding sections of this document to learn more.
+Using parameter [specs](#Adding+Parameter+Specification), you can force users to enter parameter values each time they start a build, hide parameter values from TeamCity UI and REST API requests, and more.
+Refer to the corresponding sections of this document to learn more.

 ### In Kotlin DSL